michaeldev19/RaidRoll/README.md

 ## Features

+This add-on integrates essential options for tracking dungeon boss loot, as well as tracking player dice rolls, such as:

 - **Fast Loot Tracking:** Track and announce loot drops with clear messages.
 - **Simple Dice Roll Window:** Instantly access a dedicated roll window for all loot events.
 - **Multi-Profile Support:** Settings are profile-aware, letting you manage configurations for different characters.